social media keynote speaker neal schaffer

 Group Digital Marketing Coaching

-Social Media Educator
+Digital and Social Media Marketing Educator

 Neal is often called upon to help educate internal sales and marketing teams on a wide variety of social media-related topics, including Social Media Strategy, Social Selling, Employee Advocacy, Personal Branding, Influencer Marketing, Paid Social, Content Marketing, Social Media Tools, as well as the mechanics of how each social network works.
 In this respect, Neal offers private workshops as well as classes through the Rutgers University Business School as well as UCLA Extension.